The Domain Settings page is where you manage:

 - Click Delete to continue; otherwise, click Cancel.

-Upload a List of Redirects
+Upload a list of redirects

 - In the dialog, review the message and click Choose File to select a file (or click Cancel).

-WARNING: The upload will delete all your existing redirects, so consider adding them to the new list before uploading it.
+NOTE: The upload will delete all your existing redirects, so consider adding them to the new list before uploading it.

 - Navigate to and select the .csv file containing the list of new redirects, and click Upload.